-We develop and apply forefront methods at the interface of chemistry, biology, physics, and materials science with the goal to obtain exciting novel insight into structure and dynamics of chemical compounds.
-Especially methods derived from quantum mechanics have been of interest.
+We develop and apply forefront methods at the interface of chemistry, biology, physics, and materials science with the goal to obtain novel insight into structure and dynamics of chemical compounds and predict and design novel systems and processes.
 Applications have concerned a broad range of research questions encompassing both gas phase and condensed phase systems.

-Our focus is on investigating the role of excited electronic states and nonadiabatic processes in e.g. light-to-energy conversion.
-We have been interested in an efficient modelling of these phenomena, particularly in the condensed phase.
-Additionally, we have been working on enhancing the delta self-consistent field (ΔSCF) method to study excited states.
+Our focus is on method development for simulation of excited electronic states and nonadiabatic processes which are key in applications such as photodynamic therapy and light-to-energy conversion.
+We have been interested in an efficient and accurate modelling of these phenomena, particularly in the condensed phase.

 Spectroscopy